Blog

 Oct

-Why Training Fails (And What To Do About It): Part I
+Why Training Fails (And What To Do About It)

 The ultimate goal of training – and leadership for that matter – is to develop employees’ performance.
 The better people perform, the better the organization performs.
 When thoughtfully deployed, training is a great lever for improving performance.
 The problem is that it is rarely thoughtfully deployed.
 There are many places training can go wrong – the content may not meet